-bourdwalk pight of way.
-It the owner are doing major work on the second tloor, they will not be allowed to build using the current O yard setback or 18 inch setback Thus they will have major work on the first that tor support on the second or third.
-Floor.
-The building should be move back three feet from property line so the current wall can be movi back three feet.
-Bring back the poardwalk access, the city bacted down by allowing the homeowners to come isto the boardwalk right-ot-way.
-They will never take that wall down it the Coastal Commission doesn't entarce the right of way, Tou can tell something is wrong, when the city allowed the new wall to be thee test into right ot way even though most of the wall is back 13 inches.
-Thus they have a four and halt space Politics, the planning group voted unamon's that it most of the building is not on the zero lot line the wall should not be into three toot set back except for portion that is zero.
+It the owner are doing major work on the second floor, they will not be allowed to build using the current O yard sorback or 18 inch sotback Thus they will have major work on the first tloor for support on the second or third floor.
+The building should be move back three feet from property line so the current wall can be move back three feet.
+Lack the total boardwalk access, the city backed down by allowing the homeowners to come into the boardwalk right-ot-way.
+They will never take that wall down it the Coastal Commission doesn't entoree the right of way, You can tell something is wrong, when the city allowed the new wall to be theer feet into right ot way even though most of the wall is back 18 planning group voted unamon's that it most of the building is not on the zero lot line the wall should not be into three took set back except for portion that is zero.
 The city sent out Terri Williams and another person.
-They ignored our vote.
-Thank you, 714 CORONADO CT.
-858-488-64: MIKE MEYER Mike Miger SAN DIEGO
+They ignered our vote.
+Thank you 714 CORONADO CT.
+858-486-645 Mike Miger MIKE MEYER

+SAN DIEGO